Learn more

 You’ve even had a friend train you for every single interview question out there.

-But then, before you can send your application and call it a day, you remember that the job ad requires a cover letter.
+But then, before you can send in your application and call it a day, you remember that you need to write a cover letter too.

 Don’t panic!
 We’ve got you covered.
 Writing a cover letter is a lot simpler than you might think.